Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 Generate Molecular Networks and molecule annotations for selected files.

-- **Important Note**:
+!!! note
-  - **Batch processing**: If you wish to process more files than can be selected on a single page, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).
+  **Batch processing**: If you wish to process more files than can be selected on a single page, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).

 ### MassQL/Fragmentation Rule Search

 Query mass spectrometry data using [MassQL](https://mwang87.github.io/MassQueryLanguage_Documentation/).

-- **Important Note**:
+!!! note
-  - **Batch processing**: If you wish to process more files than can be selected on a single page, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=massql_workflow).
+  **Batch processing**: If you wish to process more files than can be selected on a single page, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=massql_workflow).

 ## Additional Features

 ### Customizing Columns

-- **Show/Hide Columns**:
-  - **Select "Hide Column" or "Show Column"**: Customize which columns are visible.
+*Select "Hide Column" or "Show Column"**: Customize which columns are visible.

 # Page Contributions